minuteoflaravel/laravel-audio-video-validator/README.md

-# Audio and Video validators
+# Laravel Audio & Video Validator
 This package adds valdators for audio and video files to your Laravel project.

 ## Installation